Max-Mogilski/Max-Mogilski/README.md

 ## 👨🏻‍💻 About Me

-- 🧠 I’m currently learning Figma
+- 🧠 I’m currently learning Nodejs and Express

 - 📫 How to reach me **maxmogilski@gmail.com**